kamranahmedse/developer-roadmap/src/data/roadmaps/docker/content/what-are-containers@74JxgfJ_1qmVNZ_QRp9Ne.md

 # What are Containers?

-Containers are lightweight, portable, and isolated software environments that allow developers to run and package applications with their dependencies, consistently across different platforms.
-They help to streamline application development, deployment, and management processes while ensuring that applications run consistently, regardless of the underlying infrastructure.
+Containers are lightweight, portable, and isolated software environments that package applications with their dependencies for consistent execution across different platforms.
+They streamline development, deployment, and management while ensuring applications run reliably regardless of underlying infrastructure.

 Visit the following resources to learn more: